- the Dante-pilgrim/Virgilio relationship deepens, leading to Virgilio’s communication of new aspects of his past

 [48] In Le dolci rime the motif of “intelletti sani” comes precisely at the junction of the canzone where Dante moves from Christian revelation to Aristotelian exposition.
 In Inferno 9 the motif is used at a similar suturing point: this time, however, he is moving from pagan false reality to Christian truth.

-[49] Inferno 9 marks a low point for classical culture in the Commedia, and the pall over antiquity continues through to the canto’s end.
+[59] Inferno 9 marks a low point for classical culture in the Commedia, and the pall over antiquity continues through to the end.
 When the travelers move through the gate opened by the angel into the city of Dis, they find themselves in a huge cemetery, a veritable city of death.
 This city is compared, in the canto’s final association of classical culture with death and impotence, to the Roman necropolises of Arles in Provence and of Pola in Istria.